-However, runners were challenging themselves on ‘mountain courses’ and back in the day, the 23km long Mont-Blanc Cross route was THE challenge to conquer and the course remains pretty much unchanged since 1979.
+Runners did challenge themselves on mountain courses and back in the day, the 23km long Mont-Blanc Cross route was the challenge to conquer and the course remains pretty much unchanged since 1979.

 I have heard about the Mont Blanc Marathon over the years and last year, out of the blue, I was invited out by Salomon to spend time with its professional running team.
 I would also see if I had what it takes to complete a 23km race.
 The longest I have run before was 33 miles over two days for the Rab Mountain Marathon.

 The only thing is, the invite came just two weeks before the race…which meant I was going to be running it with no proper training.
 It was going to be a challenge, and one that I was excited about.
 If you’re looking to enter this race, then you need to get your entry in before the October before.
 It’s too late to enter the 2018 race, sadly, but maybe reading this now might persuade you to plan ahead for 2019.

 Getting to Chamonix is really easy.
 Fly to Geneva and then pay for a transfer bus at Geneva Airport.
 I went with Alpybus and was dropped off right outside my accommodation, Apartment Bois du Bouchet.

 After throwing my kit on the bed, I walked in to town to explore Chamonix itself.
 I had dreamt about visiting here for such a long time and it didn’t disappoint.
 Instantly I felt at home, like this was a place that makes me feel like me.
 The plan was for me to meet up with Salomon at the post-race press conference for the 80km long version of the race.